deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 However, the lack of a philosophical foundation became apparent when attempting to combine Hardy’s unified causality with non-linear time, and uniform context over Euclidean and non-Euclidean structures: There was no “big idea” that would help to bring everything together.
 However, a new idea was much needed to solve the vexing problem of handling causal inference across complex hypergraph structures let alone tackling emergent causality.

 The presented Effect Propagation Process closes this foundational gap and brings together previously disjoint ideas into one coherent philosophical framework of causality that elegantly solves the non-Euclidean representation problem by defining causality as a fundamentally spacetime-agnostic process.

+The EPP framework is conceptual and exploratory by design and offers a philosophically coherent generalization of causality that addresses the limitations of classical models under emerging scientific paradigms.
+By no means does the EPP claims empirical completeness, but instead borrows concept from theoretical developments in quantum gravity to tackle the challenges imposed by those domains where conventional methods of computational causality no longer work.
+Like all foundational frameworks, its value derives from opening a new way of thinking about causality in domains where the classical spacetime assumption no longer holds.

 It is important to understand that, without something similar to EPP, conventional causality cannot work across complex hypergraph structures and solve new challenges of causal inference over non-Euclidean data, non-linear temporal structures, and handling emergent causality in dynamic systems.
 The foundational work inspired by Quantum Gravity is a direct testament to the problem complexity that EPP solves.